ScreenPyHQ/screenpy/docs/topics/director.rst

 Every screenplay has a director, and ScreenPy is no different.
-ScreenPy has exactly one director who is in charge of taking notes.
+ScreenPy has exactly one Director who is in charge of taking notes.

 Using the Director